bmonews2018/info/en-US/info/seafarer.md

 ### 3.6.
 Any report or block function the app?
 In a case of article or message or images content improper information.

-No however all posts will be vetted through by our content editor.
+No, however all posts will be vetted through by our content editor.

 ### 3.7.
 Can I chat with an online user?

-Yes you may.
+Yes, you may.
 By tapping on the users profile and the chat icon to the right of the users name.
-The chat will appear in the Message Tab.
+The chat will appear in the "**Message Tab**".

  [Back to Top](seafarer#)